resin-studio/ballistic/README.md

         - can we use standard deviation to measure this?
 7. Find rows in data with really bad fit / poor correctness.
     - e.g. examples at the standard deviation boundary.
-8. construct predicate that contradicts/limits the examples with poor correctness.
+8. construct predicate that
+    - contradicts/limits the examples with poor correctness.
+    - requires as simple or more simple program (decreasing description).
+9. terminate if no better solution can be found.
-9. update constraint with conjunction of new range and either goto 2 or terminate if out of fuel.
+10. update constraint with conjunction of new range and either goto 2

 ## glossary
 - given an architecture y = mx + b